-We consider the situation where T is a complete one-sorted theory with infinite models, L is the language of T, P is a new unary predicate, $L_P = L \cup \{P\}$ , $M \models T$ and $T_P$ is the complete theory of some expansion of M to $L_P$ .
-Our main result provides sufficient conditions for $T_P$ to inherit NIP from T. It is a common generalisation of two other recent results, one of Berenstein, Dolich and Onshuus in [2] and one of Günaydin and Hieronymi in [5].
+We consider the situation where T is a complete one-sorted theory with infinite models, L is the language of T, P is a new unary predicate, $L_P = L \cup \{P\}$ , $M \models T$ and $T_P$ is the complete theory of some expansion of Mto $L_P$ .
+Our main result provides sufficient conditions for $T_P$ to inherit NIP from T. It is a common generalisation of two other recent results, one of Berenstein, Dolich and Onshuus in [2] and one of Günaydın and Hieronymi in [6].
 With respect to the result from [2], our generalisation removes the assumption that P(M) be algebraically closed.
-With respect to the result from [5], it has the advantage that it works outside the setting where T is o-minimal.
-We apply our result to a theory of the real field with a subgroup of the unit circle which was studied by Belegradek and Zilber in [1].
+With respect to the result from [6], it has the advantage that it works outside the setting where T is o-minimal.
+We apply our result to theories of the real field with a predicate for a subgroup of the unit circle which were studied by Belegradek and Zilber in [1].
+Similar theories were studied by van den Dries and Günaydın in [5] and by Berenstein, Ealy and Günaydın in [3] and shown to have NIP in [6].

-I would like to thank Oleg Belegradek for pointing out errors in an earlier version and Hans Adler, John Baldwin and Alexander Berenstein for useful conversations about the content and presentation of this work.
+This short paper has evolved over a period of time and benefited from many useful conversations, comments and corrections for which I thank Hans Adler, John Baldwin, Oleg Belegradek, Alexander Berenstein, Dugald Macpherson, Boris Zilber and the referee.
 Above all I would like to thank my PhD supervisor Anand Pillay for much generous assistance with this material, including suggesting the main approach used.